isabella232/mobile-services.pt-BR/help/using/gs/metrics/metrics.md

 * **Receita**

-   É possível exibir a receita coletada por app stores e receita medida diretamente usando eventos de compra no aplicativo.
+   Você pode exibir a receita coletada pelas app stores e a receita medida diretamente com os eventos de compra no aplicativo.
 Other cart metrics are available by [Customize Reports](/help/using/usage/reports-customize/reports-customize.md).

 * **Eventos do aplicativo**